 1971: Alibaba and the Forty Thieves

 In the original version, Ali Baba is a poor woodcutter who discovers the secret of a thieves’ den and enters with the magic phrase “Open Sesame.”
-The thieves try to kill Ali Baba, but Ali Baba’s faithful slave-girl foils their plots.
+The thieves try to take the life of Ali Baba, but Ali Baba’s faithful slave-girl foils their plots.
 Ali Baba’s son marries her, and Ali Baba keeps the secret of the treasure.

 1972: Mazinger Z

 Mazinger Z is an enormous super robot, constructed with a fictional metal called Super-Alloy Z, which is forged from a new element (Japanium) mined from a reservoir found only in sediment Mt.
 Fuji, in Japan.